sedaprotocol/seda-chain/DEVELOPING.md

 ## Running

-After running the `make install` command you should be able to use `seda-chaind --help`.
+After running the `make install` command you should be able to use `sedad --help`.

 ## Testing